chromeos/chromeos.dev/site/en/education/extensions.md

 ## Publishing and hosting

-When you’re done building your extension, you’ll want to publish it so users can install and use.
+When you’re done building your extension, you’ll want to publish it it can be installed and used.
 There are two officially [supported distribution mechanisms](https://developer.chrome.com/docs/extensions/mv3/hosting/): Chrome Web Store and self-hosting.

 The Chrome Web Store lets you make your extension available to users everywhere.
 Since your extension will be hosted and signed by the Chrome Web Store, you will also need to comply with the [store policies](https://developer.chrome.com/docs/webstore/program_policies/).
 One policy to keep in mind is the “single purpose” policy which requires extensions to have only a single purpose with respect to its subject matter or browser function.
 If you don’t want to make your extension available to the public, you also have the option to list your extension as [private or unlisted](https://docs.google.com/document/d/1pT0ZSbGdrbGvuCsVD2jjxrw-GVz-80rMS2dgkkquhTY/edit#heading=h.575t72ucj4bh).
 This lets you restrict access to users in your domain or a group of trusted testers you can set up.